 Through the Objective Looking Glass of Consilience and Consensus

 But I would not consider Kevin Folta to be an expert (as he claims) on these subjects nor the scientific method.
 He understands (as demonstrated in his Freedom of Information Act request emails) the corporate sponsorship model, but not the methods of objective science.
 Nor would I consider his boasts of proof, demands for proof and misrepresentations of pluralistic ignorance to stand as scientific literacy, in any way shape or form.
-Scientific literacy pertains to the integrity by which one handles method, data, reason, definition, alternative, objectivity and person – especially when proof is a difficult standard to attain, or social pressure mounts to select for a particular alternative before any real alternative study has been done.
+Scientific literacy pertains to the integrity by which one handles method, data, reason, definition, hypothesis, objectivity and person – especially when proof is a difficult standard to attain, or social pressure mounts to select for a particular alternative before any real alternative study has been done.
 See The Tree of Knowledge Obfuscation for a complete listing of the ways in which crooked thinking is applied as a masquerade of science.

 Before we contrast Scientific Literacy with Propaganda however, let’s examine some key terms which get thrown around by fake skeptics a great deal: consensus and consilience, contrasted with their manipulation or the Silly Con.